 What Can I Do With Unused Cash?

-If you have some leftover Euros, you can shop at Duty-Free or exchange them at your local bank.
+If you have some leftover Euros, you can shop at duty-free shops or exchange them at your local bank.
 You could also save them for your next trip!
 Another idea is to keep them as souvenirs – that is, if the leftover currency amount is small.